Telefonica/cross-confluence-tools/components/markdown-confluence-sync/README.md

 * A [Confluence](https://www.atlassian.com/es/software/confluence) instance.
 * The id of the Confluence space where the pages will be created.
 * A personal access token to authenticate.
 You can create a personal access token following the instructions in the [Atlassian documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).
-* A folder containing the markdown files to be synced with Confluence.
-It can be a Docusaurus project docs folder.
+* Markdown file or files to be synced with Confluence.
+It can be as complex as a Docusaurus project docs folder, or as simple as a single README.md file.

 ### Compatibility